 The environmental objectives in relation to closure have been consulted with landowners, interested and affected parties.
-Letters have been sent to the interested and affected parties and metings or presentations were done (please see the attached proof of public participation)
+A copy of the EMP has been provided to the interested and affected parties

 7. REGULATION 52 (2) (g): Record of the public participation and the results thereof.